adrabenche-org/tool-bag/my-cardano-stack/ansible/README.md

 # What
-Here you will find ansible scripts to deploy the following apps on a **standalon linux box**.
+Here you will find ansible scripts to deploy the following apps on a **standalon linux box** setting up **a user named operato**.
 With box we mean, depending on which cloud provider will use a different name (i.e Droplet, Instance, etc...)

 ## Apps